Kaktushose/jda-commands/wiki/docs/misc/extension/writing.md

 ```

 ### The `Implementation` class
-The <com.github.kaktushose.jda.commands.extension.Implementation>
+The <io.github.kaktushose.jdac.extension.Implementation>
 class has 2 main purposes: State which class the custom implementation is for and providing instance(s) of those custom implementations.

-To provide a custom implementation you have to create an instance of <com.github.kaktushose.jda.commands.extension.Implementation> and provide
+To provide a custom implementation you have to create an instance of <io.github.kaktushose.jdac.extension.Implementation> and provide

 1. the `type` of this Extension [(that is a class/interface extending ExtensionProvidable](#providing-implementations))
 2. a `supplier` in form of `java.util.fuction.Function` that takes